 - Macbook Pro

-What are the symptoms of YOUR MAC HAS BEEN BLOCKED on your Mac?
+What Are The Symptoms of YOUR MAC HAS BEEN BLOCKED On Mac?

 There are several symptoms to look for when this particular threat and also most Mac threats in general are active: